vincentweisser/Computational_Longevity/Book/Chapter 2 - Biology basics and measuring biology.md

 * Basics of (longevity) biology.
 * Quantifying biological research in longevity.
-* Network biology approach in longevity.
 * Tools for measuring the data.
 * Data sources specifically dedicated to aging.
+* Network and omics approach to research aging.

-Cell, as a basic unit of life, contains answers to all of the life questions.
-Including longevity.
-Studying it is a good start to tackle longevity.
+Cell, as a basic unit of life, contains answers to all of the life questions, including longevity.

+Studying the cell is a good start to tackle longevity.

 [Essentials of Cell Biology](https://www.nature.com/scitable/ebooks/cntNm-14749010/118237871/) provides a great introduction.
 Here I will try to briefly reiterate definitions that are relevant.